Our eco-efficiency reporting

 Audits are conducted either by a third-party auditor or by a trained employee who is independent of the site being audited.
 The process, similar to that used for ISO 14001 audits, sees auditors gathering evidence to demonstrate compliance against the Standard through the collection of documentation or employee interviews.
 Where we have ISO 14001 certification, audits are completed annually by a relevant certifying body.

 Independent external auditors visit nine manufacturing sites as part of our annual environmental performance reporting assurance process.
 They review each site’s processes for collection, collation and validation of environmental and occupational safety data.

 We collect eco-efficiency data from both our manufacturing and non-manufacturing sites using a web-based reporting system.
 This includes key metrics on environmental performance and qualitative measures on environmental management.
 Detailed data on utility costs enables us to measure the financial benefits associated with eco-efficiency.
 Environmental and financial indicators related to eco-efficiency are included in routine management reports.

 We’ve been monitoring and reporting the environmental performance of our operations for over 20 years, but we seek to continually improve our processes.
 For example, we have automated measurement, monitoring and targeting systems at many of our manufacturing sites which enable us to track performance and identify opportunities to improve eco-efficiency using real-time data.
 By the end of 2020, over 80% of our production volume was covered by these systems, with more than 114,000 data reading points across our manufacturing network.

 Scope of our data

-Our eco-efficiency data covers all our sites globally – in 2019, that was 261 manufacturing sites and 81 non-manufacturing sites.
+Our eco-efficiency data covers all our sites globally – in 2020, that was 259 manufacturing sites, 150 logistics sites and 85 workplace sites.
 It excludes data from third-party companies that manufacture or pack our products.